signalwire/libstirshaken/README.md

 		./stirshaken ca --port 8082 --privkey test/ref/ca/ca.priv --issuer_c US --issuer_cn "SignalWire STI-CA" --serial 1 --expiry 9999 --ca_cert test/ref/ca/ca.pem --uri "TNAuthList(URI)" --pa_cert test/ref/pa/pa.pem --ssl --ssl_cert fullchain.cer --ssl_key key.pem --vvv

+### Examples

+You can find very compressed and useful examples of library usages in 'examples' folder.
+If you would like to learn more, probably 'util' folder with 'stirshaken' program would be very helpful as most of this library's functionalities are exposed through it.

 ### Helpful commands from SSL

 ```